SAP-archive/teched2020-DEV161/exercises/ex6/README.md

 2. The command palette opens with a list of options.
 Click *start* to run this script.
     <br><br>![](images/2020-10_BAS_Preview_Application_Start-2_.jpg)<br><br>

-    >You may receive notifications at the bottom right of the screen asking you to expose ports.
+    >You may receive notifications at the bottom right of the screen asking you to expose ports (8081, 35XXX).
 Click *Yes*.

     >![](images/2020-10_BAS_Expose_Port_Notification_.jpg)<br><br>